-And lastly, if and when the time seems right, you might just want to be straightforward and express your concern for their soul.
-One way to approach this gently would be to ask if they ever struggle with assurance of their salvation, and tell them you do from time to time.
-And then illustrate for them how you apply the promises of God to make war against doubt and fear to encourage your own soul.
+Lastly, if and when the time seems right, you might just want to be straightforward and express your concern for their soul.
+One way to approach this gently would be to ask if they ever struggle with assurance of their salvation and to tell them that you do from time to time.
+Then illustrate for them how you apply the promises of God in order to make war against doubt and fear and to encourage your own soul.

 Maybe they will open up like a flower and say, “Yeah, I really do sometimes wonder whether I am a Christian.”
 They may get angry at you for asking that question.
 They may pull away from you.
 Always assure them that you love them and that you are praying for them and that you want to be their friend and that, however it shakes out, you don’t want to pull away from them.